Food Design Lab, future anthropology

 The research conducted within the Design Lab is based on a global design approach as an as anchor point between social values, health, the environment, technical and economic aspects of organisation and the strategy of the company (or the institution).
 Products, services, spaces and communications, are discussed as sources of more responsible behaviour, including users in the process of the project.
 The special nature of the designer’s view, approach and tools are dedicated to responsible innovation.

-The New Eating Habits Design Lab implements creativity and “design thinking” workshops.
+The Food Design Lab implements creativity and “design thinking” workshops.
 It includes companies and academic partners and carries out monitoring work on the various research themes.
 The issues and proposals which emerge from these steps result in design projects based on innovation and the dissemination of knowledge and expertise for the professional and academic world, in an area which is still quite new for design.

 Current research projects focus on: